rayyaw/flash-patcher/README.md

 If you want to build the Flash Patcher .whl file locally, run `cd build && make wheel`.
 The .whl will be generated in the dist/ folder.
 The `hatch` pip package is required to run the build.

+If you want to build from source, you should then use `pip` to install the generated wheel file in `dist`,

 You can also install Flash Patcher by running `cd build && make && sudo make install`.
 After this, you can run Flash Patcher with `flash-patcher [args]`.

 The command line arguments are as follows: